silverton-io/buz/site/docs/inputs/snowplow.md

   - `com.snowplow.analytics.snowplow/tp2` (endpoint used for `POST`-based tracking)

 Honeypot supports all of the above, but allows various functionality to be enabled/disabled as needed.

+## Validation Method

+Honeypot uses a set of static schemas to validate incoming "tracker protocol" events, and the associated `schema` property to validate incoming "self describing" events.

 ## Navigating Ad Blockers